AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/p5QOImb.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now go back into DC-1's VM and right click the windows start button and hit run.
-From there type in "gpmc.msc" and hit run.
-This should take you to the Group Policy Management page.
-Within mydomain.com your going to want to look for Group Policy Object and right-click it.
+Now, go back into DC-1's VM, right-click the Windows Start button, and click Run.
+From there, type in 'gpmc.msc' and click Run.
+This should take you to the Group Policy Management Console.
+Within mydomain.com, you will want to look for Group Policy Objects and right-click it.
 </p>
 <br />